Petally/sveltekit-socketio/README.md

 NOTE: If you significantly change your socket.io server logic while using `npm run dev`, you may have to restart your vite server by re-running `npm run dev`.

+## Other tidbits I've included
+You will find that this is an example chat application.
+Of course, for this I have added a few things, such as:
+- tailwindcss
+- extra fonts in `static/fonts/`

+The main logic is entirely contained within the index route.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: